 For me it’s been a box-table by a couch in our living room.
 At first it was a place to rest a book I was currently reading.
 Then I started adding new books that I was planning to read next.

 A few days after I put up the floating shelves for Dylan, I hung one in my reading nook as well.
 The area still serves the same purpose, but looks cozy once again.
-In fact, the now organized books on that tiny shelf adorned with hanging above it Brasil Philodendron brightens up the whole room.

-9. Give away Your Book as Gifts
+9. Give Away Your Books as Gifts

 What better way to part with your favorite book than give it away as a gift?
 You need neither a specific occasion nor a brand-new book to brighten up a day of your fellow book lover.
 Wrap it in brown paper, tie a pastel color ribbon on the book, and decorate it with some dry or fresh flowers or herbs.
 It’s a perfect gift for any avid reader!